 Marx’s value theory analyses social labour under capitalism and the increasingly odd forms that it takes as capitalism develops: from being represented in the prices of commodities, to being the source of interest, profits, dividends, rents and tax revenues, to underlying, in an even more distorted fashion, the prices of financial securities.
 Marx’s theory shows how the capitalist market gives the system a particular dynamic, one that leads to the monopolisation of production and the creation of a world market as capital accumulates.
 The labour embodied in commodities may not tally directly with the prices they command in the market, but those (relative) prices remain strongly influenced by changes in social productivity.
 Furthermore, we get a longer-term process by which barriers to capitalist production are set by the tendency of the rate of profit to decline.
 Since the logic of capitalist production is to make a profit, this is the key underlying problem for capitalism as a social system.
 It is one that the (sometimes) well-meaning reformers of the system do not want to contemplate, so they exclude this from their analysis or go out of their way to deny this does, or even could, happen.

 These fundamental features of capitalism analysed by Marx remain in place, although the system has of course developed a great deal in the 150 years since Capital was written.
-However, the changing forms of capitalism have led many to argue that Marx’s theory is outdated or invalid today.
+The changing forms of capitalism have led many to argue that Marx’s theory is outdated or invalid today.
 But a proper Marxist analysis examines the dynamic of the system and the new forms that evolve out of the old, rather than simply to judge whether contemporary capitalism fits completely with an earlier conception of it.

 In Capital Volumes 1, 2 and 3, Marx did not investigate relationships between countries in the world market.
 Some of this was done outside the three volumes, and plans for later volumes included a more systematic coverage of the state, foreign trade and the world market.
 So, for example, in Capital there was no real discussion of colonies, just brief mentions, nor much on monopoly or national differences in wages.